WHO WE ARE

 Sophie works on building relationships with Chefs and Restaurants across Asia as part of The SRA strategic partnership with HSBC.
 She started her career in Malaysia in 2016 where she worked at the Majestic Hotel Kuala Lumpur within the Project team.
 She then moved to Hong Kong and began her relationship with Food Made Good as a member when she worked for the sustainable water brand Nordaq as a Business Development Manager.
 Continuing her journey in Asia, she recently moved to Vietnam.

 Kim manages The SRA’s global communications and brand, ensuring that our story is effectively told across the globe.
-He has multidisciplinary experience in international marketing, NGO communications, hospitality sales & comms, and holds an MSc in International Development.
+He has multidisciplinary experience in international marketing, NGO communications, hospitality sales & comms, and holds an MSc in International Development from University of Bristol.
 Kim is committed to furthering progressive action toward sustainable food systems through the Food Made Good Standard.

 Lindsay processes and audits the Food Made Good ratings and manages the online Food Made Good Community.
 Lindsay recently graduated from Heriot-Watt with an MSc in International Business Management with a concentration in sustainability.
 Lindsay has a background in private insurance and started her career in sustainability working as a sustainability consultant for a London firm.